 No matter what your goal is, good nutrition is the key to unlocking fat loss and muscle gain.
-You can change up your daily diet and improve your nutrition starting today, with Purition.
+You can change up your daily diet and improve your nutrition starting today and for the next 90 days, with Purition.

-So grab yourself a cuppa, a coffee or a glass of water and learn how to achieve great nutrition, unlock your optimal health and lose weight with Purition.
+Grab yourself a cuppa, a coffee or a glass of water and learn how to achieve great nutrition, unlock your optimal health and lose weight with Purition.
+We recommend either of the following strategies for losing weight with Purition.

 Becoming healthier and fitter means supplying your body with the proper nutrients from real whole foods.
 Whole foods are packed with fibre, protein, healthy fats and essential vitamins which nourish your body and keep you feeling fuller and more satisfied after your meals.
 This makes it much easier to avoid the temptation to overeat or consume unhealthy, sugary snacks between meals.